-My journey to becoming a Digital Trainer began when I was 24.
-In 1990 I qualified as a computer programmer and was snapped up by a major local food retailer to work in their Head Office on many large IT projects.
+My journey to becoming a Digital Trainer began in 1990, when I was 24.
+I qualified as a computer programmer in Liverpool and my first role was with a major local food retailer, working in their Head Office on many large IT projects.
 I covered Finance, Sales, Warehouse and Distribution and anything else thrown at me.
 They were fantastic at improving their staff and I was lucky enough to be professionally trained in Analysis, Management, Presentation and lots more as well as advance my programming skills.

 After 6 years I moved to a local Automotive Parts Manufacturer European Head Office as a Project Leader.
 Sadly after 3 years the business was bought out and redundancy beckoned.
 At 8 months pregnant nobody wants to interview you let alone employ you.
 I spent the next 4 years retraining to learn the language of the Internet while spending time as a mum.